-The snow capped Rwenzori Mountains are at the centre of Rwenzori mountains national park.
+The snow capped Rwenzori Mountains are at the center of Rwenzori mountains national park.
 The striking Rwenzori Mountains, rightly christened “the Mountains of the Moon” by the legendary late 18th century English explorer Henry Morton Stanley reach a staggering 5109m at the Margherita peak on mount Stanley.
 The park lies on the Uganda-DRC border in south western Uganda and the panoramic and unique scenery it offers cannot be found anywhere in Uganda.
-It takes a lot of will, oomph, a stick to prod the mud and heavy clothing to take on this monster of a mountain(thankfully, the trails go around the mountains!).
+It takes a lot of will, oomph, a stick to prod the mud and heavy clothing to take on this monster of a mountain(thankfully, the trails go around the mountains!)

 Some of the unique vegetation found on these slopes that cannot be found any where else on the Earth except high altitude tropical African mountains.
-The park harbors 19 species of the special Albertine rift endemics as well as a number of other species like the Rwenzori Turacos and the Shelley’s Crimson and brown-sheted Lapwings, Papyrus Gonolek and Caruther’s Cisticola.
+The park harbors 19 species of the special Albertine rift endemics as well as a number of other species like the Rwenzori Turacos and the Shelley’s Crimson and brown-sheeted Lapwings, Papyrus Gonolek and Caruthers’s Cisticola.
 The Margherita peak, which can be seen from many miles away coupled with the Montane and bamboo forest on the lower slopes, the heath and the Afro-alpine Mooreland make for such an amazing display that only gets better the higher you go.

 The Rwenzori Turaco is seen more easily here than in most of the other parks that host this rare bird once you reach the tree line at 3000m.
 The Greater double-collered sunbird which is reportedly endemic to the Rwenzori Mountains is fairly common in the Bamboo and heath areas of the lower slopes.
 Another rarity found in this spot of paradise is the African long-eared owl believed to occur only in this park and the mountain Kenya area.
 Other Birds include Albertine rift Endemics like the Handsome Francolin, Rwenzori nightjar, Rwenzori Batis and the strange weaver among others are commonly sighted.
 Other bird species that are likely to be seen include the Western green tinker bird, olive woodpecker, Golden-winged sunbird, bamboo warbler and the Montane sooty boubou.